H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 • Associated with the institution by shared ownership or board control

-• Member, branch, or subsidiary of institution
+• Member, branch, or subsidiary of the institution

 Secondary schools are not accepted for H-1B cap exemption.
-The only possible opportunity would be if the school contains an affiliation agreement with the higher education institution.
-Click here to learn more about H-1B Cap-Exempt Jobs for non-profit organizations.
+The only possible opportunity would be if the school has an affiliation agreement with a higher education institution.

-Non-profit Research or Government Organization
+Non-profit Research Organizations or Government Research Organizations

 Requirements: